 - Home protocols for growth factor therapy is given.

-Patients are then instructed to continue low-light (LASER) therapy and follow-up is scheduled accordingly.
+Patients are then instructed to continue low-light (LASER) therapy, if indicated and follow-up is scheduled accordingly.

 WHAT IS THE RECOVERY LIKE?